valentynkt/BackendGarden/content/index.md

 ## 👋 Who am I?

 My name is Chad.
-The ideas here represent my understanding of the world.
+The ideas here represent my understanding of myself and the world.
 It is constantly changing as I learn more.

 Learn more in general about [[Why Zettelkasten|zettelkasten]].